 In other words, if the dog has bitten or been aggressive before, the owner should know and take reasonable care to prevent further injury.
 Failure to do so can result in liability.

 There are two ways to hold a dog owner responsible for injuries caused by their animal.

-Dog owners can be liable for injuries caused by their canine if they are negligent in taking care of or looking after the animal.
+A dog owner can be liable for injuries caused by their canine if they are negligent in caring for or looking after the animal.
 Negligence occurs when a dog owner fails to take reasonable steps to prevent the dog from attacking or causing harm.
-This might include:

-- Failing to keep the dog on a leash or in a fenced yard, or
+- Failing to keep the dog on a leash or in a fenced yard